The INSIGHT hub is a collaboration between six partner organisations

 The NIHR Moorfields Biomedical Research Centre (BRC) at Moorfields Eye Hospital NHS Foundation Trust and UCL Institute of Ophthalmology is dedicated to pioneering vision research.
 The BRC is supporting INSIGHT with its public and patient involvement and engagement (PPIE).

-About our industry partners
+More about our industry partners

 Google Health is a team within Google focused on health-related research, initiatives and products.
 The Google Health team includes experts who are leveraging expertise in AI, hardware, products and more to solve big challenges and help people lead healthier, more productive lives.